These Maple Walnut Squares are delicious, sweet bites with tons of maple flavour in the filling, lots of nuts and a crispy shortbread crust.

 - In a food processor (or in a bowl with a pastry cutter or two knives), whisk together the flour, sugar and salt.
 Add butter and pulse/cut until mixture starts to come together.
 Stir in 1/4 cup of finely chopped walnuts.
 Pat evenly in to prepared 8-inch pan.

-- Once base is out of the oven, place baking sheet with the nuts in the oven for about 5 minutes, or until nuts are lightly toasted and fragrant.
-Remove nuts from oven and scatter over cooked crust.
-Re-whisk filling, the pour over-top.
+- Once base crust is out of the oven, place the baking sheet with the walnuts in the oven for about 5 minutes, or until nuts are lightly toasted and fragrant.
+Remove nuts from oven and scatter over the cooked crust.
+Re-whisk the filling, then pour over-top of the nuts/crust.
 Use a fork to evenly distribute the nuts floating on top, if necessary.

 I made these exactly to recipe with one substitution; almond flour for the all-purpose flour.
 A very different but delicious result.
 Instead of a shortbread crust bottom layer the almond flour soaked up all the liquid and became a very gooey toffee like layer.
 It needs to be kept cold.
 I put mine in the freezer.
 Be sure to line pan with parchment.
 It comes out like an upside down cake.
 Fabulous surprise.